 Abstracts

-The abstracts will be allocated in the following scientific tracks:
+The abstracts have been allocated in the following scientific tracks:

 - Epilepsy: Diagnosis and Investigation